 4. What is the best way to handle travel expenses?

 You may apply for an Emory Corporate Card through Emory University Finance division..
 Ultimately you are responsible for the bill, however, upon returning from your conference, bring all your receipts to Glenda Stewart, Program Coordinator in room 1001, 1st floor, Dept. of Biology for Travel Reimbursement.
 This way your reimbursement to pay your travel expenses should be already in your account by the time the bill arrives.

 5. How do we purchase items with our institutional allotment?

-All items purchased with your institutional allotment should be ordered through the Program Coordinator or Kenyatta Grey - particularly computers or other large ticket items.
+All items purchased with your institutional allotment should be ordered through the Program Coordinator, particularly computers or other large ticket items.
 Smaller items, such as software or books, may be purchased individually, however, please check with the finance personnel to make sure you still have funds available and also to see if the item you want to purchase is an approved expense.

 6. What is the deadline to spend the institutional allotment?